mmazzarolo/just-tap/README.md

 ### React-Hooks

-I'm still not sure if hooks live up to the hype around them, but I like them so far...
+I'm still not sure if hooks live up to the hype but I like them so far...
-in this project I tried using them in a few different ways in this app and they're really fun to use.
+In this project I tried using hooks in a few different ways and it was surpisingly fun!

-- The are way more re-usable and composable than what I expected
+- They're way more re-usable and composable than what I expected
 - You can finally use functional components without any drawback
 - The more I use them the more I feel like we should be careful about creating too many hooks.
 As a (bad) example, in this project I created 2/3 hooks that are not re-used nor contain any complex logic 👎
 - All the components of this app are pretty small, but I'd like to see how readable would be a complex component that uses hooks